 Rape is one of the last crimes that most people would want to be falsely accused of due to the societal view of this heinous crime.
 Unfortunately, false accusations do occur for a variety of reasons.
 Do not believe that because you are innocent, you do not need an attorney.
 Unfortunately, many innocent people have been convicted of rape.

-Some of the most common reasons a person may accuse another of rape are:
+Some of the most common reasons for falsely being accused of rape are:

 - Misidentification – The victim may be confused and mistakenly identify you as their attacker for some reason.